 Today is heavily snowing here in Bucharest and I cannot come to think that precisely one month ago I was still in lovely Zanzibar.
 Today, I’m stuck at home because it would be an adventure to get to the office with this snows and one month ago I was sweating like a

 pig fox in the forest trying to guess as many spices as possible, in Zanzibar world of spices.

 And let me tell you about that, because it was a very interesting experience, especially for me since I have been passionate by cooking (baking sweets largely, since I have a certification as a baker, but I have done some other cooking stuff also) and by international flavors.

-Smells and flavours have always stuck in my memory the strongest and I liked the way the smell of curry makes me think about that time I got to see the kitchen of an Indian restaurant and get to taste all the incredible dishes they were making there, or how the smell of coffee lights up memories of summer passed on the Italian narrow streets with an espresso corto in hand watching pigeons devastating a table next to ours.
+Smells and flavors have always stuck in my memory the strongest and I liked the way the smell of curry makes me think about that time I got to see the kitchen of an Indian restaurant and get to taste all the incredible dishes they were making there, or how the smell of coffee lights up memories of summer passed on the Italian narrow streets with an espresso corto in hand watching pigeons devastating a table next to ours.

 But now I have something new to add to the list of intense flavors that light up my imagination, and that is ylang-ylang.
 I have never known how a lot of the spices that I now use for cooking and even tropical fruits grow and I guess I’ve never wondered enough just to google it.